 Degree information and suggested academic plan

-To learn about degree program options, program requirements, learning outcomes, career paths, and suggested academic plan (SAP) for Corporate Communication, visit the Undergraduate Bulletin:
+To learn about degree program options, program requirements, learning outcomes, career paths, and suggested academic plan (SAP) for the Bachelor of Science in Engineering in Alternative Energy and Power Generation, visit the Undergraduate Bulletin:

 The educational objectives of the Engineering program are designed to prepare graduates who, during the first few years of professional practice, will: